Troubleshooting

 If your export uses labels instead of raw data, you can still work through the CSV route instead of the -iredcap route.

-If you are installing the non-containerized version from source and run into problems around the legacy Python binding, check whether the system is missing:
+If you are installing the non-containerized version from source, check whether the system is missing:

 On Debian or Ubuntu systems, that usually means: